Should I Trust an Insurance Adjuster After a Serious Car Accident in DC?

 Insurance companies may also send you a letter involving medical authorizations that they ask you to sign and return to the adjuster.
 They are entitled to medical information about your injury, the medical and surgery reports and medical bills, but the key here is that the insurance company is trying to use your entire medical history against you.
 It’s a process you want to control (that’s how it works for the people we represent).

 There are many tips and tactics the insurance company will use against you, especially at the beginning of your claim.
 Don't make the common mistakes most people make when dealing with an insurance company.
-Contact us today at 202-393-3320 to speak to a real person who can give you the information that you need.
-And order some of our free consumer guides and reports to arm yourself with information you can use throughout your claim.
+Contact us today at 202-393-3320 to speak to a real person who can give you the information that you need after a car accident.